 Element Description Format Flash Formats the internal device flash disk.
 All projects and the HMI Runtime will be erased, returning the device to its factory settings.
-Restore Fact- ory Settings Restores factory settings as an alternative to Format Flash, in a more flexible way.
+Restore Factory Settings Restores factory settings as an alternative to Format Flash, in a more flexible way.
 The following options are available: Uninstall HMI : removes the HMI Runtime (entire qthmi folder) at the next start the device will behave as a brand new unit.
 This command does not reset settings such as IP address, brightness or RTC.
-Clear System Settings: resets system parameters (registry settings) and deletes the following files: \\Flash\\Documents and Settings\\system.hv \\Flash\\Documents and Settings\\default\\user.hv \\Flash\\Documents and Settings\\default.mky \\Flash\\Documents and Settings\\default.vol System Mode password is also reset.
-Clear Controller Application: clears current folders used by CODESYS V2.3 and CODESYS V3 internal controllers for applications: \Flash\QtHmi\RTS\APP.
+Clear System Settings: resets system parameters (registry settings) and deletes the following files: \\Flash\\Documents and Settings\\system.hv \\Flash\\Documents and Settings\\default\\user.hv

-Element Description \Flash\QtHmi\RTS\VISU. \Flash\QtHmi\codesys \Flash\\$SysData\$\codesys Clear sysdata settings: clears \Flash\\$SysData\$ folder Service call: To be used only by technical support to fix display problems.
+Element Description \\Flash\\Documents and Settings\\default.mky \\Flash\\Documents and Settings\\default.vol System Mode password is also reset.
+Clear Controller Application: clears current folders used by CODESYS V2.3 and CODESYS V3 internal controllers for applications: \Flash\QtHmi\RTS\APP. \Flash\QtHmi\RTS\VISU. \Flash\QtHmi\codesys \Flash\\$SysData\$\codesys Clear sysdata settings: clears \Flash\\$SysData\$ folder Service call: To be used only by technical support to fix display problems.
 Note: Not all these options are available for all HMI devices and BSPs.
 Resize Image Area Resizes the flash memory reserved to store the splash screen image displayed at power up.
 Default settings are normally suitable for all units.
-Download Configuration OS Checks and upgrades the current version of the operating system used in System Mode(see "List of upgradable components" on page 290 for details) Download Main OS Download Splash Image Loads a new file for the splash screen image displayed by the unit at power up.
+Download Configuration OS Checks and upgrades the current version of the operating system used in System Mode(see "List of upgradable components" on page 296 for details) Download Main OS Checks and upgrades the current version of the main operating system (see "List of upgradable components" on page 296 for details) Download Splash Image Loads a new file for the splash screen image displayed by the unit at power up.
 Tip: Update the splash screen image directly from the PB610-B Panel Builder 600 programming software.
-See "Update of system components from the application" on page 291 for details.
+See "Update of system components from the application" on page 297 for details.
 Download Bootloader Checks and upgrades the current version of the system boot loader.
 Download Main FPGA Checks and upgrades the current version of the main FPGA file.
 This function may not be available for all platforms and versions.
 Download Safe FPGA Checks and upgrades the current version of the backup copy of the FPGA file.
 This function may not be available for all platforms and versions.
-Download System Super- visor